The Ready Set: 2007–09: Syntax and Bright Lights and Tantrum Castle

 In 2007, Witzigreuter began making music independently in the basement of his childhood home under the name the Ready Set.
 He decided to go under this name because of his long last name and felt that the Ready Set was better and easier to say.
 According to Witzigreuter, the name refers to being "ready to set all of your fears and worries behind and just do what you really want to do."
 His first two albums Syntax and Bright Lights and Tantrum Castle were released in 2008.
 Initially uploading his music to the once popular Myspace, Witzigreuter then began performing his music live.
 His first performances took place at The Mocha Lounge in Fort Wayne, Indiana, a coffee shop where he worked.
 His performances evolved to that of a live band, and he began performing for music festivals.
 These included The Bamboozle and Bamboozle Left, the Bamboozle Roadshow, and the mtvU VMA Tour.
-He also opened for bands like Boys Like Girls and Never Shout Never.
+He also opened for Boys Like Girls and Never Shout Never.
 He released a three-track EP, Stays Four the Same on June 23, 2009, via iTunes.

 The Ready Set has also made performances on MTV on multiple occasions, including an appearance on MTV's TJ Search Live Finale and being the "One to Watch" on MTV's 10 on Top.
 Witzigreuter has also been featured twice on MTV's Buzzworthy.